Table of Contents

 If you hire out water vehicles, such as boats, kayaks, powerboats, fishing charters, yachts, canoes, and similar, a boat rental WordPress website is going to save you hours of the time of your business routine.

 Needless to say, this is an irreplaceable method to increase brand awareness in your local area, automate your bookings or streamline communication with your renters.

-We’re not going to tell you how to start a boat rental business, of course.
-It’s your niche.
-But we can help you outline the main steps of creating a WordPress website, no matter whether you’re just starting out or already have years of experience under your belt.
+This time, however, we will help you outline the main steps of creating a WordPress website, no matter whether you’re just starting out or already have years of experience under your belt.

 Getting to the point, as far as I know, there is no specific WordPress-native boat reservation system (i.e., sharpened for the boat rental business).

 So no matter which solution you choose, your task is to adjust it to the realities of your own business.

 In this tutorial, we are going to walk you through key steps of the process of creating a website for your business – a boat or yacht rental site by means of the MotoPress Hotel Booking plugin.

 As its name suggests, it wasn’t initially built like a boat booking system.
 At its core, the plugin is an online WordPress reservation system for rental properties like hotel rooms, bed & breakfast spaces, or villas.

 But don’t worry – we know how to make it work for your business!

 If you feel comfortable about the “accommodation”-centered lingo of the admin dashboard, don’t worry, it’s only something in the backoffice.